-Building on recent theoretical results in Barndorff-Nielsen and Shephard (2004a, 2005) for so-called bi-power variation measures, we provide a simple and easy-to-implement practical framework for measuring "significant" jumps in financial asset prices.
-Applying the theory to more than a decade long sample of high-frequency prices from the foreign exchange, equity, and fixed income markets, we find that the procedure works well empirically.
-Consistent with recent parametric model estimates, our non-parametric measurements of the squared jumps are much less persistent (and predictable) than the continuous sample path, or integrated volatility, component of the quadratic variation process.
-Meanwhile, the high-frequency data underlying our estimates allow us to identify many more jumps than do the parametric models based on daily or courser frequency data hitherto reported in the literature.
+Building on recent theoretical results in Barndorff-Nielsen and Shephard (2004a, 2005) for bi-power variation measures, we provide a simple and easy-to-implement practical framework for measuring "significant" jumps in financial asset prices.
+Applying the theory to more than a decade of high-frequency prices from the foreign exchange, equity, and fixed income markets, we find that the procedure works well empirically.
+Our non-parametric measurements suggest that jumps dynamics are much less persistent (and predictable) than continuous sample path dynamics.
+In addition, the high-frequency data underlying our estimates allow us to identify many more jumps than do the parametric models based on daily or courser frequency data hitherto reported in the literature.
 It also appears that many of the most significant jumps are readily associated with specific macroeconomic news announcements.
-When separately including the continuous sample path and jump variability measures in a simple linear volatility forecasting model, we find that only the former measure caries any predictive power, in turn resulting in significant gains relative to the simple reduced form realized volatility forecasting models advocated in some of the recent literature.
+Finally, when separately including the continuous sample path and jump variability measures in a simple linear volatility forecasting model, we find that only the continuous part has predictive power, in turn resulting in significant gains relative to the simple realized volatility forecasting models advocated in some of the recent literature.